 Mr. Dulepa received his training at the Ballet Academy of the Bolshoi Theatre in Moscow (ballet master Igor Uksusnikov).
-Upon graduating in 1998, he joined The Kremlin Ballet of the State Kremlin Palace as a principle dancer.
+Upon graduating in 1998, he joined The Kremlin Ballet of the State Kremlin Palace as a principal dancer.

 In the following years, Vadym Dulepa rehearsed under the guidance of Bolshoi and Kirov Ballet stars such as Yuri Grigorovich, Ekaterina Maximova, Andrei Petrov, Vadim Gulyaev, and Nataliya Bolshakova.
-In the US Vadym worked with world famous dancers and choreographers such as EldarAliev, Irina Kolpakova, Vladlen Semenov and Tatiana Pali.
+In the US Vadym worked with world-famous dancers and choreographers such as EldarAliev, Irina Kolpakova, Vladlen Semenov, and Tatiana Pali.

 Assume that the art of dance lies in its ability to amaze an audience with exhilarating movement possibilities.
 That is why he is continually interested in discovering and exploring possibilities of the human body and its ability to move in a liquid and fascicle manner.

 Although a dance doesn't always mean to tell a specific story, it is certainly intended to deliver emotions through amazing technique.
 He supports the idea of a “total theatre” of dance and strives to stay connected with my audience through real feelings that are the threads woven into the fabric of our lives.